juranki/git-release-test/README.md

 # git-release-test

-the purpose of this repository is to generate events when developing github app event handlers
+the purpose of this repository is to generate events when developing github app event handlers.